Crabmann2025/Movie-project/docs/README.md

 ## Features

-- **Add movies by title** – fetches data from OMDb API:
+- Add movies by title – fetches data from OMDb API:
   - Title, Year, Rating, Poster image, IMDb ID
-- **List movies** in your collection
+- List movies in your collection
-- **Delete movies**
+- Delete movies
-- **Update movie rating & add notes**
+- Update movie rating & add notes
   - Notes can be attached to each movie
   - Notes are shown as a tooltip when hovering over the movie poster on the website
-- **Generate a static website** (`<username>.html`) with all your movies
+- Generate a static website (<username>.html) with all your movies
-- **Interactive website**:
+- Interactive website:
-  - Hover over poster → see your personal movie note
   - Click on poster → opens IMDb page in a new browser tab
   - Responsive grid layout → even with 20+ movies, the website stays clean and organized
+- Random movie suggestion – pick a random movie from your collection
+- Search movies – find a movie by title
+- Movies sorted by rating – display movies in descending order of rating
+- Multiple users support – each user has a separate collection
-- **Error handling**: handles "movie not found" and API connection issues gracefully
+- Error handling – handles "movie not found", API connection issues, and missing template files gracefully

 ---